 - CEO statement.
 This may be in the form of a letter, which should not exceed four single-spaced typed pages. - Nominee personal statement.
-This may also be in the form of a letter and should not be more than two typed pages. - Complete contact information including name, title, organization, address, telephone number, and email address for the nominee and nominator.
-For your convenience, a form for submitting this information is available on GIH's website, www.gih.org.
+This may also be in the form of a letter and should not be more than two typed pages. - Completed nomination form, which is available on GIH's website.